 Level 4 is the second regulatory level.
 If nitrate-nitrogen in the public water supply well exceeded 9 mg/L nitrate-nitrogen for any three samples in the previous 10 years; or after three years the residual soil nitrate below the root zone increases; or after three years or the estimated lag time, whichever is longer, the nitrate levels continue to increase, then the DWSMA would be given a Level 4 designation.
 The Commissioner of Agriculture – in consultation with a local advisory team – could require landowners to implement additional practices beyond best management practices.
 These practices would be determined on a site specific basis following guidance outlined in MN Statutes Chapter 103H.275 Subd.
 2(a).
 However they may not include restrictions on the primary crop or restrictions on fertilizer rates below the low end of the University of Minnesota recommended fertilizer rate range.

-The Minnesota Department of Agriculture (MDA) has the authority to regulate nitrogen fertilizer; the Minnesota Pollution Control Agency (MPCA) has the authority to regulate manure.
+The MDA has the authority to regulate nitrogen fertilizer; the Minnesota Pollution Control Agency (MPCA) has the authority to regulate manure.

 The rule calls for following the nitrogen fertilizer BMPs.
 One of the BMPs is to properly credit all nitrogen sources, including manure, when determining the nitrogen fertilizer rate.